qsebring3930/cs2mulch/_pages/btb.md

 The remaining cards are discarded from the game.

-{% include figure image_path="/assets/images/ground.png" alt="this is a placeholder image" caption="Ground in 4-player game." %}
+{% include figure image_path="/assets/images/ground.png" alt="this is a placeholder image" caption="Sample initial Ground in 4-player game." %}

 ## Rules